XPath on Message Context Search Field Expression Plugin

-Easily extract unique values from XML content within context properties using the Nodinite XPath on Message Context Search Field Expression Plugin.
+Easily extract unique values from XML content within context properties using the XPath on Message Context Search Field Expression Plugin.
 This page shows you how to configure, test, and use this plugin with clear input, configuration, and result examples.

-✅ Extract single or multiple unique values from XML content in context properties
+✅ Extract single or multiple unique values from XML content in context properties ✅ Use high-performance streaming XPath extraction for large messages ✅ Works with BizTalk context properties containing XML ✅ Designed for high performance and self-service log views

-- Extract XML content from named context properties
+- Extract XML content from named context properties using XPath

-- Use XPath expressions as defined by W3C
+- Use XPath 1.0 expressions as defined by W3C

 - High-performance streaming reader supports large XML documents